amazon-braket/amazon-braket-pennylane-plugin-python/README.rst

 Documentation
 ~~~~~~~~~~~~~

-To build the HTML documentation, go to the top-level directory and run:
+To build the HTML documentation, go to the ``doc/`` directory and run:

 .. code-block:: bash